mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/pbes.rst

 Currently, the following strategies have been implemented for solving PBESs:

-* Enumerative, by translation to BES, implemented in :ref:`tool-pbes2bool`.
+* Enumerative, by translation to BES, implemented in :ref:`tool-pbessolve`.
 * Enumerative, by translation to parity games, implemented in :ref:`tool-pbespgsolve`.
 * Symbolic approximation, implemented in :ref:`tool-pbesfixpointsolve`.